Last updated on December 31st, 2018 at 05:46 pm

 #3.
 Lake Titicaca

 Lake Titicaca, the largest lake in South America, is without a doubt one of the 10 best travel destinations in Bolivia.
 You can visit the floating islands of Uros, to see where indigenous people living on floating, handmade reed islands.
 Or spend the night on the Island of the Sun, an important Inca site and now a tranquil farming village.
 Or stay in a resort in Puno, on the Peruvian shore.
 Anything you choose will make for a fantastic visit, especially with the beautiful blue water shimmering beneath you.

 Sucre, is located in the southern highlands of Bolivia.
 Known as the constitutional capital of Bolivia, it has been named “The City of Four Names,” as it as infamous for obtaining multiple nicknames.
 The Spanish founded this capital during the 1500s and 16th-century.
 Spend your day exploring the city and gazing at the still preserved colonial architecture that floods the city.

 #5.
 Amazon Jungle

 Did you know that the Amazon Rainforest basin spills into parts of Bolivia?
 Well, it does!
-In fact, this are of the Amazon is a rich region full of tranquil, virgin forests.
+In fact, the Amazon is a rich region full of tranquil, virgin forests.
 Much of this region is relatively unexplored, making it the perfect, peaceful place for you to wander.

 #6.
 Cerro Rico, Potosi